 Each October, the American Branch presents International Law Weekend (ILW) in New York City.
 This two-and-a-half-day conference features over 30 panels, and many of the world’s leading international lawyers and diplomats participate.
 In recent years, keynote luncheon speakers have included the president of the American Society of International Law and the Legal Adviser to the U.S. Department of State.
 Gala receptions have been hosted by the Finnish, Belgian, British, and Singapore missions to the United Nations.

-Recent ILWs have attracted an audience of over 1,200 students, academics, diplomats, and practitioners.
-ILW 2020, hosted virtually, had 1,940 registrants and included the first International Law Trivia Night.
+Recent ILWs have attracted an audience of over 1,200 practitioners, academics, U.N. diplomats, business leaders, federal and state government officials, NGO leaders, journalists, students, and interested citizens.
 Registration for ILW is very reasonably priced as a service to our members.
 It is free for students.
-Sponsorship by law firms, universities and interested practitioners of the costs is welcomed and recognized.
+Sponsorship by law firms, universities, and interested practitioners is welcomed and recognized.

 International Law Weekend 2021

-ILW 2021 will be held from Thursday, October 28 – Saturday, October 30.
-Plans at this time are for a virtual meeting.
+ILW 2021 will be held online from Thursday, October 28 – Saturday, October 30.
 The theme selected for this year’s conference is Reinvesting in International Law, as follows:

 Hindered by a retreat from multilateralism, the international legal community is struggling to respond to the global challenges of our day; climate change, economic inequality, impunity for atrocity crimes, and now the pandemic.
 We are at a key inflection point in crafting our response to these challenges.
 We must ask ourselves, “where is the international legal order meeting expectations and where is it falling short?”
 Where should we reinforce the current system and where must we develop new solutions?
 How can we revitalize our global health, economic, and human rights institutions to make them more durable and impactful?
 Where do we require more robust legal frameworks and where, perhaps, do we need less regulation?
 How should we tailor our reinvestment in international law?